-The Company's ordinary shares traded within a narrow range around their net asset value throughout the year and the share price stood at a discount of 5.4% relative to the net asset value (with debt at fair value) at the year end.
-The average discount over the course of the year was 2.2%.
+The price at which the Company's ordinary shares traded relative to their underlying net asset value was more volatile over the past year than it was in the previous year.
+However, the average discount over the course of the year was not excessive, at 3.8%.
+The share price stood at a discount of 4.9% relative to the net asset value (debt at fair value) at the year end.